jsonstat/euro/docs/API.md

 * [Query functions](#query-functions)
 * [Set functions](#set-functions)

+If you haven&rsquo;t read the [README](https://github.com/jsonstat/euro/blob/master/README.md), please do before reading the API reference.

 ## Fetch functions

 Fetch functions are asynchronous functions that connect to Eurostat and retrieve dataset information.